College committee opportunities

-- Undergraduate Admissions Committee – 2 undergraduate students: The charge of the committee is to propose freshman admissions policies to the Berkeley Division Committee on Admissions, Enrollment and Preparatory Education, and coordinate college admissions procedures and activities.
+- Undergraduate Admissions Committee – 1 undergraduate, 1 transfer undergraduate: The charge of the committee is to propose freshman admissions policies to the Berkeley Division Committee on Admissions, Enrollment and Preparatory Education, and coordinate college admissions procedures and activities.

 - Undergraduate Study Committee – 2 undergraduate students: This committee shall review proposed undergraduate curriculum and curriculum changes for the faculty of the College of Engineering; certify the meeting of undergraduate degree requirements; and review undergraduate engineering course and modifications in existing undergraduate engineering courses, and review and approve changes to college policy impacting students.